akimwong/akimwong/analytics/Methods/Readme.md

 - Verify data quality: How clean/dirty is the data?
 Document any quality issues. <br/>

 2.3.
 Data preparation – How do we organize the data for modeling? <br/>
+- Select data: Determine which data sets will be used and document reasons for inclusion/exclusion.
+- Clean data: Often this is the lengthiest task.
+Without it, you’ll likely fall victim to garbage-in, garbage-out.
+A common practice during this task is to correct, impute, or remove erroneous values.
+- Construct data: Derive new attributes that will be helpful.
+For example, derive someone’s body mass index from height and weight fields.
+- Integrate data: Create new data sets by combining data from multiple sources.
+- Format data: Re-format data as necessary.
+For example, you might convert string values that store numbers to numeric values so that you can perform mathematical operations. <br/>

 2.4.
 Modeling – What modeling techniques should we apply? <br/>
+- Select modeling techniques: Determine which algorithms to try (e.g. regression, neural net).
+- Generate test design: Pending your modeling approach, you might need to split the data into training, test, and validation sets.
+- Build model: As glamorous as this might sound, this might just be executing a few lines of code like “reg = LinearRegression().fit(X, y)”.
+- Assess model: Generally, multiple models are competing against each other, and the data scientist needs to interpret the model results based on domain knowledge, the pre-defined success criteria, and the test design. <br/>

 2.5.
 Evaluation – Which model best meets the business objectives? <br/>
+- Evaluate results: Do the models meet the business success criteria?
+Which one(s) should we approve for the business?
+- Review process: Review the work accomplished.
+Was anything overlooked?
+Were all steps properly executed?
+Summarize findings and correct anything if needed.
+- Determine next steps: Based on the previous three tasks, determine whether to proceed to deployment, iterate further, or initiate new projects. <br/>

 2.6.
 Deployment – How do stakeholders access the results? <br/>
+- Plan deployment: Develop and document a plan for deploying the model.
+- Plan monitoring and maintenance: Develop a thorough monitoring and maintenance plan to avoid issues during the operational phase (or post-project phase) of a model.
+- Produce final report: The project team documents a summary of the project which might include a final presentation of data mining results.
+- Review project: Conduct a project retrospective about what went well, what could have been better, and how to improve in the future.